-Laboratory testing of fallen and casualty slaughter cattle, sheep and goats is batched.
+Laboratory testing of fallen and casualty slaughter cattle and sheep is batched.
 Typically samples are processed in quarterly test runs using rapid TSE testing kits.

 All (100%) diagnostic reports for fallen and casualty slaughter submissions should be finalised within 16 weeks of the date of collection.